seifhassine/REasy/readme.md

 <br>
 <div align="center">

+<sub><sup>Note: Below formats are listed according to source code.
+The release archive may be outdated and/or might not support them.</sup></sub>
 | File Type | Support | Tested On |
 |-----------|---------|-----------|
 | UVAR      | ✅       | Most Titles  |